tomonikolovski/personal_finance_ai_data_pipeline/README.md

-# Personal AI Data Pipeline
+# Personal Finance AI Data Pipeline
-Personal AI Data Pipeline - Stream and store transactions.
+Personal Finance AI Data Pipeline - Stream and store transactions.
 Analyze with Spark 3 and leverage a local LLM to write code based on human language input

 ## 🚀 Overview

-This project is a personal AI data pipeline built to experiment with real-time data processing, storage, and AI-assisted analytics using modern open-source tools.
+This project is a personal finance AI data pipeline built to experiment with real-time data processing, storage, and AI-assisted analytics using modern open-source tools.
 It simulates a financial data workflow with both manual and AI-powered analysis capabilities.

 🧩 Key Components